CIMR-Algos/MultiParameter_ATBD_V2/book/definitions.md

     The Japan Aerospace Exploration Agency {term}`JAXA` is a Japanese government agency responsible for space exploration.

 Multi Year Ice Fraction
-    The Multi Year Ice Fraction {term}`MYIF` is the fraction of the sea ice which is multi year ice.
+    The Multi Year Ice Fraction {term}`MYI` is the fraction of the sea ice which is multi year ice.
 It is a measure of the amount of multi year ice in a given area.
 It is usually expressed as a percentage.

 Sea Ice Concentration
     The Sea Ice Concentration {term}`SIC` is the fraction of the sea surface covered by sea ice.
 It is a measure of the amount of sea ice in a given area.
 It is usually expressed as a percentage.